-We educate students for a life of public ministry: as leaders in congregations and newer forms of gatherings, in chaplaincies, in social service and advocacy, in public policy, in journalism, in education—and in areas we have only begun to imagine.
+We educate students for a life of public religious leadership: in congregations and newer forms of gatherings, in chaplaincies, in social service and advocacy, in public policy, in journalism, in education—and in areas we have only begun to imagine.
 These are leaders who are fully engaged in constructive conversations with their faith traditions, their communities, and their world.

 From that engagement comes concern for the flourishing of individuals, families, and communities.
 That, in turn, raises profound and enduring questions about justice and hope, freedom and responsibility, individuality and the common good.
 Religious communities, and the cultures in which they live and move, are enriched by the deliberation of these questions—in a pluralistic context such as our own, this mutually critical conversation is essential to rich public life.